Using lakeFS with Spark

 Amazon provides S3 endpoints you can use.

-Here’s an example for reading a parquet file from lakeFS to a Spark DataFrame:
+Here’s an example for reading a Parquet file from lakeFS to a Spark DataFrame:

 val repo = "example-repo"